Working with multi-level boards

 With multi-level boards in place, we also needed a way to summarize values across child items.
 This is where rollup columns come in.

-Rollup is a new capability that can be enabled on number, date, and status columns on multi-level boards.
+Rollup is a new capability that can be enabled on number, date, timeline, and status columns on multi-level boards.

 Columns with rollup can summarize the data in their child items.
 An individual rollup cell will either contain static data or summarize (roll up) the data of items below it.
 If an item is a parent, the cell will contain the summary of its child items.
-If the item has no children, the cell will contain a value.
+If the item has no children, the cell will contain a static value.

 Rollup logic on parent and child items